-When the tropical Pacific is predominately cold as it was in the 1950s-1970s, as shown by the multivariate ENSO index, the U.S. is very dry during the growing seasons.
+When the tropical Pacific is predominately cold like it was in the 1950s through 1970s, as shown by the multivariate ENSO index, the U.S. is very dry during the growing seasons.

 You cannot draw it up better than this; it’s clear as to what is going on.
-What happened before, naturally, is happening again, as is to be expected given the cyclical nature of climate due to the design of the planet.
+What happened before naturally is happening again, as is to be expected given the cyclical nature of the climate due to the design of the planet.